The celebration of Eid-ul-Fitr (Eid al Fitr) occurs at the conclusion to the Holy Month of Ramadan.

 Gift-giving among family members is also commonplace.
 Not quite like Christmas for Christians, but along the same lines of giving and receiving.
 Commonly referred to as Eidi, elders give children money or gifts to mark the occasion.

 There is nothing specific visitors to Dubai really need to observe during Eid.
-However, it’s important to note it can be a very busy time of year and hotel prices can rise as a result of a lot of local families choosing to staycation at this time of year.
-Continuing capacity restraints due to COVID-19 safety measures will exacerbate this in 2021.
+However, it’s important to note it can be a very busy time of year and hotel prices can rise (immensely) as a result of a lot of local families choosing to staycation at this time of year.

 The polite greeting to use at this time with any Muslim friends and aquaintances is “Eid Mubarak”.